Metrication in the United States: Pharmacology

 Both prescription and non-prescription dosages of pills are always measured in the SI system with the most common unit being the milligram.
 Smaller dosages use micrograms.
 Because the SI prefix μ (mu) is not well known among many Americans and is not available on most keyboards the medical industry uses the abbreviation mcg to denote micrograms.
+Especially in hand-written prescriptions, using "mcg" rather than "μg" avoids the latter being mistaken for "mg", potentially causing a 1000x dose error.

 For vitamins, nutrient amounts are given in gram denominations or WHO standardized international units, known as IU.

 The sizes of pill containers, when occasionally spoken of, are predominantly discussed in terms of fluid drams, although most also contain cubic centimeters and sometimes fluid ounces on the specifications.

 For a long time, liquid dosages of medication were displayed in terms of both milliliters and the customary units of teaspoons and tablespoons, which are standardized as equal to 5 and 15 mL respectively.
 However, many people colloquially refer to the small spoon in a utensil set as the teaspoon and the big spoon as the tablespoon.
 After a major analysis in 2015, it was found that the inclusion of tea/tablespoon dosages likely encourages some people to use non-calibrated kitchen utensils as measuring devices.
 Due to this and reported confusion with the abbreviations TSP and TBSP, the FDA now recommends doctors and pharmaceutical manufacturers use milliliter only dosing instructions.
 To assist in this transition, drug makers and pharmacies are encouraged to include a disposable measuring cup with liquid medications.